ajoer/EntityPlace/README.md

 - [The Main Code](.): app.py runs the code in map_code/ to generate the visualizations. get_entities.py extracts entities from the revision histories extracted from Wikipedia and outputs the data in entity_data/.
 - Additional Files: Procfile and requirements.txt are necessary for the app.py.
 README is this file.

+## Relevant Publications
+- Forthcoming.

+## Acknowledgements
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 812997.